-Representing 87,200,000 Class A Ordinary Shares
+Representing 60,000,000 Class A Ordinary Shares

-This is an initial public offering of 10,900,000 American depositary shares, or ADSs, by Futu Holdings Limited.
+This is an initial public offering of 7,500,000 American depositary shares, or ADSs, by Futu Holdings Limited.
 Each ADS represents eight Class A ordinary shares, par value US\$0.00001 per share.
-It is currently estimated that the initial public offering price per ADS will be between US\$10.00 and US\$12.00.

 Prior to this offering, there has been no public market for the ADSs or our shares.
-We have applied for the listing of the ADSs on the Nasdaq Global Market under the symbol "FHL."
+The ADSs have been approved for listing on the Nasdaq Global Market under the symbol "FHL."